How your customers perceive your brand is everything to your business.

 The secret sauce in providing an excellent customer journey is to respond to customer behaviors quickly and appropriately.
 How?
 Automation.

 Email automation is a great example of how this works.
-With a powerful ESP like Sendlane, you can set up behavioral triggers that will send relevant emails to individual subscribers automatically.
+With a powerful email and SMS marketing platform like Sendlane, you can set up behavioral triggers that will send relevant emails to individual subscribers automatically.

 A popular behavioral trigger is when a customer abandons their cart.
 When distracted shoppers leave your site without completing their purchase, you should engage them within 4 hours with a powerful and friendly message like this one from Thousand Fell.